vhsxuz/vhsxuz/README.md

 <br>

 ## 🧐 About Myself
-- 🔭 I’m currently working as a ios developer
+- 🔭 I’m currently working as a fullstack developer
-- 🌱 I’m currently learning swift mobile app development and data science
+- 🌱 I’m currently learning blockchain development
-- 👯 I’m looking to collaborate on data science projects
+- 👯 I’m looking to collaborate on blockchain smart contract projects
 - 💬 Ask me about anything.
 I'll gladly answer your questions
 - 📫 How to reach me: drealexander.dev@gmail.com
 ## 📊 Github Stats